fvwmorg/fvwmorg.github.io/Wiki/Menus/BGMenu/index.md

 ---
-layout : wiki
+layout: wiki
-title : Background Menu Menu
+title: Background Menu Menu
-type : menu
+type: menu
-weight : 200
+weight: 200
-description : |
+description: |
   This generates a menu of all files in a background directory that can be used to switch backgrounds.